jzhen3/ML-Project/README.md

 ## Updata

-Unlike traditional commerical model that consumers find what they want in stores, today's commercial website will help users discover new product and services via using recommendation system.
-It not only benefits websits from selling their products, but also prevent consumers from overwhelming by too many options of products.
-Most common examples of recommendation system include, Netflix that recommend films or shows,  YouTube that recommends videos and Spotify that recommend music.
-Most of recommendation system rely on information from both items or users....(More)
+Unlike traditional commercial model that consumers find what they want in stores, today's commercial website will help users discover new product and services via using recommendation system.
+It not only benefits websites from selling their products, but also prevent consumers from overwhelming by too many options of products.
+Schafer, J.B., Konstan, J.A., & Riedl, J. (2004) analyzed 6 websites that lead 2004 market: 1.
+Amazon.com, CDNOW, Drugstore.com, eBay, MovieFinder.com and Reel.com.
+Even though they are targeting different industry, their recommendation system all relies on information from both items or users, particularly rely on consumers' rating to products or services.

 # Problem Definition: